Reilly Financial Advisors Named to 2020 Financial Times 300 Top Registered Investment Advisers

-June 27, 2019 – Reilly Financial Advisors is pleased to announce it has been named to the 2019 edition of the Financial Times 300 Top Registered Investment Advisers.
+July 30, 2020 – Reilly Financial Advisors is pleased to announce it has been named to the 2020 edition of the Financial Times 300 Top Registered Investment Advisers.
 The list recognizes top independent RIA firms from across the U.S.

-This is the sixth annual FT 300 list, produced independently by the Financial Times in collaboration with Ignites Research, a subsidiary of the FT that provides business intelligence on the asset management industry.
+This is the seventh annual FT 300 list, produced independently by Ignites Research, a division of Money-Media, Inc., on behalf of the Financial Times.
+Ignites Research provides business intelligence on investment management.

 RIA firms applied for consideration, having met a minimum set of criteria.
 Applicants were then graded on six factors: assets under management (AUM); AUM growth rate; years in existence; advanced industry credentials of the firm’s advisers; online accessibility; and compliance records.
 There are no fees or other considerations required of RIAs that apply for the FT 300.

-The final FT 300 represents an impressive cohort of elite RIA firms, as the “average” practice in this year’s list has been in existence for over 22 years and manages $4.6 billion in assets.
-The FT 300 Top RIAs hail from 37 states.
+The final FT 300 represents an impressive cohort of elite RIA firms, as the median AUM of this year’s group is $1.9 billion.
+The FT 300 Top RIAs represent 39 different states and Washington, D.C.

 The FT 300 is one in series of rankings of top advisers by the Financial Times, including the FT 401 (DC retirement plan advisers) and the FT 400 (broker-dealer advisers).